 In order to accommodate local communities and other stakeholders that may be affected by a company the bank invests in, it is important that banks introduce an internal grievances procedure for those affected and for civil society organisations that defend wider social and environmental interests.
 Additionally, banks may thereafter abide by the decision of an independent grievance mechanism for those stakeholders.
 Assessment elements 15 and 16 reflect upon these issues.
 Regrettably, an independent grievance mechanism is absent in all financial sectors of the countries involved in this study, and many banks even lack an internal grievance mechanism.
-In Sweden only one out of seven banks has established a grievance mechanism for external stakeholders is slightly more usual.
+In Sweden only one out of seven banks has established a grievance mechanism.
+Among Brazilian, Indonesian and Dutch banks though, the grievance mechanism for external stakeholders is slightly more usual.
 Often these banks invite external stakeholders to use the customer's helpdesk to send their questions and complaints.